When I run ssh command I get an error which read as follows:

 How do I get rid of this message?

-If you have reinstalled Linux or UNIX with OpenSSH, you will get the above error.
-To get rid of this problem:
+If you have reinstalled Linux or UNIX server with OpenSSH, you will get the above error from client computer as follows:

 Use the -R option to removes all keys belonging to hostname from a known_hosts file.
 This option is useful to delete hashed hosts.
 If your remote hostname is server.example.com, enter: